sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

   <li>Access to your Sigma environment.</li>
   <li>Some familiarity with Sigma is assumed.
 Not all steps will be shown as the basics are assumed to be understood.</li>
   <li>A Snowflake account with the proper administrative and security admin access.</li>
+  <li>Write access must be enabled on your Sigma dataset’s connection.</li>
 </ul>

 <aside class="postive">